Centre for Contemporary Coronial Law

 Back to menu

-Alicia Danielsson is a lecturer in law, with particular interests and expertise in the areas of Human Rights Law, EU law, International Business and Trade Law, Jurisprudence, Legal Research Methods, International Criminal Justice and Comparative Law.
+Dr Alicia Danielsson is Head of Centre (Contemporary Coronial Law) and Assistant Teaching Professor in law, with particular interests and expertise in the areas of Human Rights Law, EU law, International Business and Trade Law, Jurisprudence, Legal Research Methods, International Criminal Justice and Comparative Law.

 Alicia joined the university in 2017, having previously worked at Abertay University in Dundee.
-Her current responsibilities include teaching on a number of core subjects on the Bachelor of Laws (LLB) and Master of Laws (LLM) programmes, acting as the Enhanced Personal Tutor for the LLB students and running the School of Law's Social Media Platforms.
+She is the programme leader for the postgraduate courses within the School of Law and she manages the Centre for Contemporary Coronial Law.
+Other responsibilities include teaching on a number of core subjects on the Bachelor of Laws (LLB) and Master of Laws (LLM) programmes, supervising postgraduate and undergraduate research projects, acting as an Enhanced Personal Tutor and running the School of Law's Social Media Platforms.

 Her subject-specific research interests lie in the fields of comparative and EU law, with a specific focus on the area of freedom, security and justice as well as EU labour law and human rights protection.
-She is currently investigating the impact of EU harmonisation on the domestic regulation of prostitution and trafficking in human beings in Germany, Sweden and the United Kingdom for her PhD, which she is expected to submit in 2018.
+She completed her PhD in 2021.
+The title of her thesis is ‘Economic Activity or Public Order Limitations: The Interplay of the Regulation of Prostitution between National Law, EU Law and Efforts to Combat Human Trafficking.’

 In addition to this, Alicia's research interests and research focus also include exploring law teaching methods and inclusive practices within legal education, in particular in relation to experiences of law students with specific learning difficulties (SpLDs), in order to develop more inclusive teaching practices within law education.